Constant Weight Asset Allocation

 Another very popular approach to asset rebalancing is the use of combined portfolio management.
 The combined method uses both risk and periodic rebalancing.
 That way, the investor reviews the portfolio regularly but rebalances only when assets seem to be straying from the intended allocation framework.
 Most investors favor such a method because it works really well when assets involve transaction costs.

 Most asset traders work with commissions where the stock, ETFs, and bonds are involved.
 Others work with load charges or redemption costs.
 It means that the asset rebalancing will incur some kind of cost.
-For that reason, an investor should weight and find out if the cost outweighs benefits during rebalancing.
+For that reason, an investor should weigh and find out if the cost outweighs the benefits during rebalancing.

 Infrequent Rebalancing